 Dear Minister Harris,

-I am writing to ask for your help.
+I am writing to ask for your help and for a meeting with you urgently regarding my son/daughter/Friend/colleague/neighbour, NAME (optional) who has PKU.

 Please support the PKU community in their mission to gain HSE access to Kuvan, a medicine that can dramatically improve the quality of life for some PKU patients.